Mendocino County Truck Accident Lawyers

 Gil v.
 Anderson Plumbing: verdict by a Los Angeles County Superior Court jury in Van Nuys awarded to a man who was injured when his vehicle was struck from behind by a large commercial plumbing van.
 Benny was part of the trial team that obtained this verdict.– BENNY KHORSANDI

 Under the law, the statute of limitations for personal injury claims, which includes truck accidents, is generally two years from the date of the accident.
-This means that a lawsuit must be filed within two years of the truck accident in order for the injured party to recover damages potentially.
+This means that a lawsuit must be filed within two years of the truck accident in order for the injured party to seek compensation for their damages.

 However, it’s important to note that there are exceptions to this rule that may either lengthen or shorten this period.
 For instance, if the injured party is a minor, the statute of limitations may be extended, allowing for a claim to be filed after the minor turns 18.
 On the other hand, if the claim is against a government entity, there are separate claim-filing requirements that must be fulfilled within six months from the date of the accident as a prerequisite to filing a lawsuit.